 - Staff surveys showed the electronic patient journey board was a useful tool for understanding the EDD and improving the discharge process

-Following this successful project, Miya Precision was also implemented at all other Northern Territory Health hospitals.
+Following this successful project, the implementation was extended to all other Northern Territory Health hospitals.